pierreporte/otter-browser/README.md

 We also use JavaScript for interacting with rendering engines (when native APIs are not available) and Python 3 is our preferred language for creating tools to ease development.

-Have a look at [open issues](https://github.com/OtterBrowser/otter-browser/issues) to find a mission that resonates with you.
+Have a look at the [open issues](https://github.com/OtterBrowser/otter-browser/issues) to find a mission that resonates with you.

 We use [Transifex](https://www.transifex.com/otter-browser/otter-browser/) to translate Otter Browser.